-1. Introduction 1
+1. Introduction .
+1

-2. Executive Summary 2
+2. Executive Summary .
+2

-3. Management Action Plan 4
+3. Management Action Plan .
+4

-Apr pendix 1 - Definition of Ratings 8
+App pendix 1 - Staff Involved and Documents Reviewed .
+7

-3
+App pendix 2 - Definition of Ratings .
+8

 1. Introduction

 - 1.1 NHS bodies are required to conduct property transactions in accordance with guidance in the NHS Scotland Property Transactions Handbook (the Handbook) maintained by the Scottish Government Health and Social Care Directorate (SGHSCD). - 1.2 The Handbook states that an annual internal audit review of property transactions should be carried out at each NHS body and the results reported to the SGHSCD.
 The review should include all acquisitions and disposals during the previous financial year, whether by purchase, lease or exchange. - 1.3 In accordance with section 6.9 of the Handbook, the Board's Internal Auditors are required to categorise the conduct of transactions as follows: - A The transaction has been properly conducted; - B There are reservations on how the transaction was conducted; - C A serious error of judgement has occurred in the handling of the transaction.